crystaldmejia/Mean-Variance-Standard-Deviation-Calculator/README.md

 This assignment was part of the FreeCodeCamp Data Analysis with Python certification.
 This repository does not include the main.py and the test_module.py files.
-All files can be accessed directly on FreeCodeCamp.org (see link on the right).
+All original files can be accessed directly on FreeCodeCamp.org (see link on the right).

 ---
 ### Assignment